 Some Georgia State Parks welcome horseback riders, offering miles of horseback riding trails, equestrian campsites, horse stalls or riding rings.
 Guided rides are available at F.D.
 Roosevelt State Park.
 Most horseback riding trails are loop rides with links to other trails, allowing you to customize your adventure.
 A.H.
 Stephens, Cloudland Canyon, F.D.
-Roosevelt, Fort Mountain, General Coffee, Hard Labor Creek and Watson Mill Bridge offer horseback riding trails.
+Roosevelt, Fort Mountain, General Coffee, Hard Labor Creek, Don Carter and Watson Mill Bridge offer horseback riding trails.

 Rules of Stables & Equestrian Trails